 Florida law permits the use of force (either deadly or non-deadly) to stop someone who is attempting to inflict bodily harm on someone else.

-For example, if someone was attempting to kidnap your child and you punched that person to get them to stop, your use of force will likely be considered legal.
+For example, if someone were attempting to kidnap your child and you punched that person to get them to stop, your use of force would likely be considered legal.
 However, if you just punched someone for no clear reason, you probably would be charged with battery.

 Consent isn’t a particularly common defense.
 However, if the victim of assault or battery consented to the use of force, your lawyer might be able to argue that you’re not guilty.
 For this defense to be applicable, the victim must have gained some kind of benefit.